Aodh Buidhe Mac an Bhaird: Later life and death

 These works were accompanied by critical dissertations and notes on historical and topographical questions.
-The Acta S. Rumoldi was published at Louvain in 1662, by one of Mac an Bhaird's disciples, Thomas O'Sherin.
+The Acta S. Rumoldi was published at Louvain in 1662, by one of Mac an Bhaird's disciples, Thomas O'Sheerin.
 Mac an Bhaird wrote Latin hymns and epigrams with elegance; also many poems in Irish of great beauty and feeling.
 Some of the former were printed in the Acta S. Rumoldi.